webfp/tor-browser-selenium/README.md

 * Make sure you install the latest `geckodriver` version.
 * Port conflict with other (`Tor`) process: Pick a different SOCKS and controller port using `socks_port` argument.
 * Use `tbb_logfile_path` argument of TorBrowserDriver to debug obscure errors.
 This can help with problems due to missing display, missing libraries (e.g. when the LD_LIBRARY_PATH is not set correctly) or other errors that Tor Browser logs to standard output/error.
-* When you use `LAUNCH_NEW_TBB_TOR` option and get the following [error message](https://github.com/webfp/tor-browser-selenium/issues/62) during the initialization, it's likely that Tor failed to bootstrap (due to network etc.):

  ```
  Can't load the profile.
 Profile Dir: /tmp/tmpO7i1lL/webdriver-py-profilecopy If you specified a log_file in the FirefoxBinary constructor, check it for details